alifeee/blogtest/hull-bus-sign/hull-bus-sign.md

 ### Soldering

+Wires!

 ![Picture of several loose stripped wires above an electronics workbench.](images/hw_wires_stripped.jpg)

+And the final soldering.
+As they say, "you shouldn't use solder for strength", but hey...
+I can pick up this circuit board by just the wires now.
+They only came off three times when I did that.

+These wires are only for controlling the logic of the chips.
+They are powered separately.
+So, the only connections we need here are:

+- Ground
+- ISET (sets the brightness of the LEDs)
+- DATA (for sending data packets)
+- CLOCK (for synchronising data sending)
+- LOAD (for telling the chip when we have finished sending data)

+In other words, this is [SPI communication][SPI]!

 ![Close-up picture of wires soldered into the connection pads on the back of a PCB.](images/hw_sign_ribbon-board_back.jpg)

+Then, we can put it together and connect the wires to the sign (as well as connecting power to it)...

 ![Picture of the bus sign with several wires attached to it.](images/hw_setup_zoom.jpg)

+...and connect the control/logic wires to the Arduino, so we can send data to the chips...

 ![Close-up picture of an Arduino Elego Uno R3, with three wires connected into pins 8, 9, and 10.](images/hw_arduino_lonely.jpg)

+...and that's all that should be needed!
+Now we just program the Arduino with [some code][Example code: display test], and it should work!

 ### Connected!
 But it doesn't work

+Lights!
+This was the first time I got the sign to light up.
+Unfortunately it lit up completely randomly and with no clear logic, but hey!
+Lights!

 <video controls preload="none" poster="./images/videopre_sign_garbage.jpg" loop>
   <source src="./images/videoff_sign_garbage.mp4" type="video/mp4">